 Examples of good search keywords

 Italian love story

 Online book retailer visibility and discoverability

-If you can tick off all that has been mentioned so far in this article, you will be a long way towards getting your book seen more often and by online book buyers and readers who are genuinely interested in your genre.
+If you can, you will be a long way toward getting your book seen more often.
+You will start to attract online book buyers and readers who have an interest in your genre.

-While you can help your book immensely by listing it in narrow niche categories and using solid keyword phrases, this mostly helps your book discovery in online bookstores such as Amazon, iBooks, B&N and Kobo.
+It helps your book discovery in online bookstores such as Amazon, iBooks, B&N, and Kobo.

 To promote your book more broadly, you will need to leverage the Internet.
 Your two best avenues are your website or blog and using social media as best you can.

-During an SEO upgrade of our site, we began adding sub-titles where possible in an H3 tag and in the SEO title.
+During an SEO upgrade of one of our book sites, we began adding sub-titles where possible in an H3 tag and the SEO title.